What Are Invasive Species?

 The goal of using a chemical and bio-control two-prong approach is to provide chemical protection to the trees while the bio-controls have time to build numbers and establish populations large enough to keep the HWA population down through natural predation.

-Though these beetles have been released at other protected lands in the Lake George watershed, this release is the first on LGLC-owned land, and the site is the northern most known HWA infestation.
-The LGLC will continue working with the Hemlock Initiative to monitor and manage the site.
+Though these bio-controls have been released at other protected lands in the Lake George watershed, this release is the first on LGLC-owned land, and the site is the northern most known HWA infestation.
+The LGLC will continue working with the NY Hemlock Initiative to monitor and manage the site.
+Visit the Hemlock Initiative’s site for more information about their research.

 Emerald Ash Borer